bujojo16/obfuskey/Documentation/obfuskey.md

 # Obfuskey

-A cryptocurrency wallet seedphrase reversible, offline, trustless, password based obfuscation to end the paper-seedphrase nonsense.
+"A cryptocurrency wallet seedphrase reversible, offline, trustless, password based obfuscation to end the paper-seedphrase nonsense."

+or

+"Mapping a finite set to an infinite set."

 ***

 ## Summary
-1. Background
-    1. Why?
+1. Background: Why ?
-    2. BIP39 and security
 2. Obfuscation
 3. Offset calculation
     1. Algorithm
-    2. theoretical limitations
+    2. The math behind it
     3. Practical experiments
 4. Security
     1. Obfuscation vs Encryption